 Each of these connections requires a certain amount of resource, or capacity.
-In general, the amount of resource required for each connection can be categorized as:
+In general, the amount of resource required for each connection to a Transcoding Conferencing Node can be categorized as:

 - standard definition (SD)